Securely Deleting Electronic Information

 In today's digital age, we routinely store personal and sensitive information such as our banking and tax information, addresses and phone numbers, and photos on a variety of magnetic storage media.
-Traditional media includes computer hard drives, USB flash drives, CD-ROMs, DVDs, & magnetic tapes.
-"Lifestyle" devices such as personal digital assistants (PDAs), smart phones (iPhones, Samsung Galaxy, etc.), mobile entertainment devices (iPods and MP3 players) are extremely versatile and are also being used to send/receive email and attachments, take/store photos, keep lists of names/addresses/phone numbers – all of which can be considered personal or sensitive information.
-Other types of storage are Compact Flash, Memory Stick cards, Secure Digital (SD) memory cards, and Smart Media cards.
+Traditional media includes computer hard drives, USB flash drives, CD-ROMs, and DVDs.
+"Lifestyle" devices such as smart phones (iPhones, Samsung Galaxy, etc.), mobile entertainment devices (iPods and MP3 players) are extremely versatile and are also being used to send/receive email and attachments, take/store photos, keep lists of names/addresses/phone numbers – all of which can be considered personal or sensitive information.
+Other types of storage are Compact Flash, Memory Stick cards, and Secure Digital (SD) memory cards.

 To prevent your information from being misused, care should be taken to ensure that any personal or sensitive information is securely deleted especially before recycling or disposing of any such devices or storage media.
 This document provides an overview on how to securely delete information from commonly used electronic devices.
 The first section describes methods that can be used for equipment that will be re-used or recycled (given or sold to someone else for further use).
 The second section describes secure deletion methods that should be used if the equipment is to be permanently disposed of (not re-used).